 The less obvious route would be to fly to Sarajevo where the Via Dinarica team is working on their ever growing project.
 If I really want to contribute it might be worth while to discover everything that’s happening behind the scenes.
 That’s why I accepted their invitation and I am getting on a plane tomorrow!

-This blog post is written before there was the official hiking trail through the Dinaric Alps, the Via Dinarica Trail.
-In the mean time lots of work have been done.
-For practical information about the Via Dinarica you can have a look on this page.
-Interested in stories I wrote while I was on the trail, have a look here.
+This blog post is written before the official Via Dinarica hiking trail through the Dinaric Alps existed.
+In the mean time many things have changed and lots of work have been done.
+I hiked the trail and made a page with practical information about the Via Dinarica for those of you who’d like to find out more.
+If reading stories, hikers tales, is more your thing, check out the blogs I wrote while on the trail.